 For flat images, like drawings, paintings or collages, a good flatbed scanner is the best and easiest way to go – it will consistently give great results and is super-easy to use.
 A great entry level scanner with beautiful image quality is the Epson Perfection V39, and a superb professional level scanner that’s still affordable and really easy to use is the Canon CanoScan 9000F.

 A scanner can be a peculiarly personal piece of equipment – it is, after all, tasked with the awesome responsibility of not just scanning, but truly representing your artwork.

 If a scanner doesn’t really get it – if it doesn’t capture the beauty, energy or other particular qualities of your creations, it can be profoundly disappointing.

 That is why I wanted to offer this guide to selecting the best equipment for scanning artwork, a guide that reflects the experience of real – and really picky – artists, so that you can rest assured that each and every one of the best scanners for artwork on the list will satisfy even the most protective parents, and will really do your children proud!

 Sure, some scanners are not quite as good as others – you can’t expect a hundred dollar scanner to perform as well as a thousand dollar one – but each model I’ve included can be considered the best performer for the money.

-Whatever your budget, you can select any one of these scanners and you’ll have a great performer and a truly useful tool on your desktop, and you will see your artwork – just as you originally envisioned it – on your screen.
+So buy with confidence – whatever your budget, you can select any one of these scanners and you’ll have a great performer and a truly useful tool on your desktop, and you will see your artwork – just as you originally envisioned it – on your screen.